 1. The Forbes Top 250 Wealth Advisors and Best-In-State Wealth Advisors ranking algorithm is based on industry experience, interviews, compliance records, assets under management, revenue and other criteria by Shook Research, LLC, which does not receive compensation from the advisors or their firms in exchange for placement on a ranking.
 Investment performance is not a criterion.
 High Net Worth designates advisors whose account sizes are typically under $5mm, though may have accounts with higher amounts.
 Private Wealth designates advisors whose account sizes are typically $5mm and above, though may have accounts with lower amounts.

-2. The Barron’s Top 100 Independent Advisors rankings are based on data provided by thousands of advisors.
+2. The Barron’s Top 100 Independent Advisors rankings and Top 1200 Financial Advisors are based on data provided by thousands of advisors.
 Factors included in the rankings were assets under management, revenue produced for the firm, regulatory record, length of service, quality of practice and client retention.

 3. The Financial Times 400 Financial Advisers rankings are based on data provided by investment firms.
 Factors include assets under management, experience, industry certifications, online accessibility and compliance record.
 Investment performance and financial adviser production are not explicit components.